YOURLS/containers/images/yourls/README.md

 - [Stack Overflow discussion](https://stackoverflow.com/q/29905953/433558)
 - [Apache httpd Wiki example](https://wiki.apache.org/httpd/PHPFPMWordpress)

+> [!Warning]
-> **Warning** The FastCGI protocol is inherently trusting, and thus _extremely_ insecure to expose outside of a private container network -- unless you know _exactly_ what you are doing (and are willing to accept the extreme risk), do not use Docker's `--publish` (`-p`) flag with this image variant.
+> The FastCGI protocol is inherently trusting, and thus _extremely_ insecure to expose outside of a private container network -- unless you know _exactly_ what you are doing (and are willing to accept the extreme risk), do not use Docker's `--publish` (`-p`) flag with this image variant.

 ### `yourls:<version>-alpine`